Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-The first portion of this call is for computer scientists.
-While our work here exposes the trade-off between accuracy and efficiency and how to engage with it---to build systems that can prioritize application-dependent balances between the two---it also indicates gaps in existing approaches in distributed real-time ML systems.
-These gaps imply that existing systems will likely not suffice for high-stakes, emerging applications such as autonomous vehicles.
-In particular, in Section \ref{sec:computing} we explain the importance of needing to make the accuracy-efficiency trade-off transparent in a system's implementation; a system's ability to be assessed with regard to this trade-off should be considered as important as every other technical feature. \textbf{We therefore call on computer scientists to engage in research to build and integrate tools in ML systems that make their accuracy-efficiency trade-offs assessable.}
+\textbf{Addressing \emph{ex ante} risk assessment gaps.} A system's ability to be assessed with respect to the accuracy-efficiency trade-off should be considered as important as every other technical feature.
+We therefore call on computer scientists to engage in research to build tools in ML systems that make their accuracy-efficiency trade-offs assessable.
+We explain what we mean by ``assessable'' via example and then suggest research directions to help make assessments possible. \\